WilliamCSA04/hardermode-plugin/README.md

 will spawn with different status from Vanilla:

 - 50% maximum health increased;
-- 50% base damage increased;
+- 60% base damage increased;
 - 30% base armor increased;
 - 50% arrow cooldown reduction;
+- 100% follow range increased;

 Also, any monster that spawns with a sword, axe, bow or crossbow, have a 25% to have an enchantment on it: